Skip to main content

 SLU Center for Additive Manufacturing

-The Center houses two state-of-the-art industrial 3D printers; an FDM printer capable of printing a wide variety of materials, and a polyjet printer, capable of printing different colors and durometers within the same object.
-The Center has other 3D printers and laser cutters as well.
-Customers can bring in a CAD file ready to print or a simple sketch that the Center can develop into a printable object.
-The Center is located in the new Interdisciplinary Science and Engineering Building on SLU’s North Campus.
-Our goal is to, through our 3D printing expertise and resources, support research, education and interdisciplinary collaboration at SLU, and within the St. Louis community.
+The center houses two state-of-the-art industrial 3D printers; an FDM printer capable of printing a wide variety of materials; and a polyjet printer, capable of printing different colors and durometers within the same object.
+The center has other 3D printers and laser cutters as well.
+Customers can bring in a CAD file ready to print or a simple sketch that the center can develop into a printable object.
+The center is in the new Interdisciplinary Science and Engineering Building on SLU’s North Campus.
+Our goal is to, through our 3D-printing expertise and resources, support research, education and interdisciplinary collaboration at SLU, and within the St. Louis community.

 Research Institute Grant